Plant Operator II

 The Plant Operator II oversees the work of the Plant Operator I and Water Analyst.

 Training and Experience: High school diploma or equivalent.
-Four years of progressively responsible maintenance of equipment related to water plant operations.
+Four years of progressively responsible experience related to maintenance of equipment in water plant operations.

-Knowledge, Abilities and Skills: Good knowledge of treatment processes, good knowledge of the principals and operating methods of mechanical equipment, ability to determine need for adjustment in equipment, ability to make repairs and operating adjustments on mechanical treatment plant equipment, ability to keep accurate records and to prepare reports of treatment procedures.
+Knowledge, Abilities and Skills: Good knowledge of treatment processes; good knowledge of the principles and operating methods of mechanical equipment; ability to determine need for adjustment in equipment, ability to make repairs and operating adjustments in mechanical treatment plant equipment; ability to keep accurate records and to prepare reports of treatment procedures.

 WORKING ENVIRONMENT: Work in this classification is both indoors and outdoors.
 Will travel to other City locations as required.
 Requires ability to work weekends, holidays and irregular hours.
 Requires ability to maintain on-call status.
 Will be subjected to confined spaces.

-WORK LOCATION: City of Muskogee Public Works Department, Water Treatment Plant Division, 3500 Port Place, Muskogee, Oklahoma.
+WORK LOCATION: City of Muskogee Public Works Department, Pollution Control Plant Division, 5000 East Hancock, Muskogee, Oklahoma.